FULL STACK DEVELOPMENT

 Job Search

-After finishing a coding bootcamp, students are often surprised to find that searching for a full-time position is often more difficult than the coding bootcamp curriculum itself.
+After finishing a coding Bootcamp, students are often surprised to find that searching for a full-time position is often more complex than the coding Bootcamp itself.
 From endless cold emails to countless networking events, searching for a job is exhausting.
 This session will help students put job searching in context, help them get on a written plan, and overcome their fears of interviews.

 CAREER PREP

-In order to best prepare Code Platoon’s students for the extremely competitive software market, we have created a rich career prep curriculum.
-Where most coding bootcamps truncate their web development curriculum and tack on an extra week to very basically cover the large topic of career prep, we have added 50% more instructional time and woven the career prep curriculum into that time.
+To best prepare Code Platoon’s students for the highly competitive software market, we have created a rich career prep curriculum.
+Many coding bootcamps truncate their web development curriculum and tack on an extra week to lightly cover the critical topic of career prep.
+Code Platoon devotes 50% more instructional time to the subject and weaves career prep throughout our curriculum.
 Our students come out of Code Platoon with an industry-ready resume, a professional LinkedIn profile, and 100+ hours of behavioral/technical interview practice.

 Ongoing Sessions

-Students are given time / instruction during the first hour of class each day to work on their LinkedIn profiles, prepare answers for behavioral interviews, and work through technical whiteboarding interview questions.
-In addition, students are taught 1-2 technical interview questions each week by senior developers in the industry.
+The daily class schedule includes time each day for students to work on their LinkedIn profiles, prepare answers for behavioral interviews, and work through technical whiteboarding interview questions.
+Also, students are taught 1-2 technical interview questions each week by senior engineers in the industry.

 Formal Sessions

 Code Platoon is fortunate enough to have a number of volunteers from the recruiting and technology industry come in and teach our students.
-Through our Director of Career Development, we’ve come up with a number of sessions to best prepare students below:
+Our Career Services Team has developed a number of sessions to best prepare students below:

 Session 1: Building an online presence